 This remarkable linguistic diversity is reflected in education, media, and daily life, making Bolivia a true mosaic of voices.
 It’s like Bolivia decided to throw the ultimate linguistic festival, where everyone’s invited and every language gets its moment in the spotlight.

 So there you have it – seven countries that have turned multilingualism into an art form.
-Whether it’s four or thirty-seven, these nations show us that language is more than just a means of communication; it’s a vibrant tapestry that weaves together history, culture, and identity.
+Whether it’s four or thirty-seven, these nations show us that language is more than just a means of communication; It’s a vibrant mix that brings together history, culture, and identity.